nabdeep-patel/handwritten-digit-recognition/README.md

 ## Connect with me

-🚀 If you liked my content, please support me providing me a small amount.
-I will keep me motivated and help me provide better contents.
+🚀 If you liked my content, Please star this repository and use it in your projects by forking it.
+It will keep me motivated and help me provide better contents.

 Feel free to explore further and connect with me on GitHub, LinkedIn, or via my personal website.